William Jay (jurist): Career

 Jay stood with James Birney at the head of the conservative abolitionists, and by his calm, logical, and judicial writings exerted for many years a powerful influence.

-From 1835 to 1837 he was the society's corresponding foreign secretary.
+From 1835 to 1837, he was the society's corresponding foreign secretary.
 In 1840, however, when the society began to advocate measures which he deemed too radical, he withdrew his membership, but with his pen he continued his labor on behalf of the slave, urging emancipation in the District of Columbia and the exclusion of slavery from the territories, though deprecating any attempt to interfere with slavery in the states.
+He vociferously attacked the U.S. federal government for what he perceived to be favoritism toward slavery interests, writing in 1844:

 He was also a proponent of antiwar theories and was for many years president of the Peace Society.
 His pamphlet War and Peace: the Evils of the First with a Plan for Securing the Last, advocating international arbitration, was published by the English Peace Society in 1842, and is said to have contributed to the promulgation, by the powers signing the Treaty of Paris in 1856, of a protocol expressing the wish that nations, before resorting to arms, should have recourse to the good offices of a friendly power.